WamboDNS/GSAAL/README.md

 The code in `Novelty.py` includes the possibility of changing the parameters for the training of the model, as detailed next.

+## Other experiments
+Besides the One-class classification experiments featured in this branch, we offered the code for reproducing all of the remaining experiments in all other branches in this repository.
+***CONFERENCE VERSION:*** Our privatization tool does not support multiple branches.
+Therefore, we uploaded all branches as supplementary material in a ```.zip``` file.

 # Parameters
 GSAAL's training uses the following parameters: